Head of Household Garnishment Exemption

 Waiver of Head of Household Exemption

-Waivers must be in a separate document attached to the debt agreement and must be presented in at least 14 point font.
+The law does not permit creditors to bury head of household waivers in fine print within complicated loan documents.
+Waivers must be in a separate document attached to the debt agreement and must be presented in at least 14-point font.
 The waiver must clearly describe the wage garnishment exemption.

-Claim of Exemption
+How to Claim Head of Household Exemption

-A garnished debtor asserts a head-of-household exemption in response to the judgment creditor’s wage garnishment writ.
+A debtor asserts a head-of-household exemption in response to the judgment creditor’s wage garnishment writ.
 The garnished debtor can either file a claim of exemption with the court, or the debtor can file a motion to dissolve the wage garnishment and assert the exemption in the motion.